ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 - Reference: (#proof_algDef) of this specification

 [RFC-EDITOR: The temporary development label for this COSE_Key parameter is 7CPA, following [@I-D.bormann-cbor-draft-numbers].
-Replace 7CPA with the final assigned value and remove this note before publication.]
+Please replace 7CPA with the final assigned value and remove this note before publication.]

 {backmatter}